bowmnath/cis-457-w22/activities/week-06-tcp.md

 How long does it take to get all of the furniture home in Scenario A?
 In Scenario B?

-22. This is obviously supposed to be a metaphor for TCP, but it is an imperfect one because furniture store did not require a "handshake".
+22. The scenario above is not a perfect metaphor for TCP because the furniture store did not require a "handshake".
-If, for some reason that I am unable to fit smoothly into the story, you had to drive out to the furniture store and back once before you were allowed to get your first piece of furniture, what would the updated times be for Scenarios A and B?
+What would a TCP-style handshake look like in the fictional scenario above, and how would it effect the times of the two scenarios?

 23. What TCP topic do the previous questions remind you of?